 Vivenna paused.
 “Oh.”

 Vasher shrugged in the darkness.
-“It’s understandable.
+“Your opinion is understandable.
 Priests are always easy to blame.
 They make convenient scapegoats--after all, anyone with a strong faith different from your own must either be a crazy zealot or a lying manipulator.”

 Vivenna flushed yet again.